SKGleba/psp2fwtool/README.md

 5. Press [circle] to reboot the device.

 ### Installing a NPUP package
- - Install with any modoru version as you would a normal pup
+ - Install with any modoru version as you would a normal pup, neighbourhood works too if you have enso

 ## dualOS
  - "dualOS" splits the EMMC in half and adds another OS install - "slaveOS".